-The Mohawk Group partnered with Mac Stopa of Warsaw, Poland–based corporate interiors studio Massive Design on its Why Y Tile, a sustainable alternative to conventional luxury vinyl tile flooring.
+The Mohawk Group partnered with Mac Stopa of Warsaw, Poland–based corporate interiors studio Massive Design on its Why Y Tiledycfftxqtbycyerfv, a sustainable alternative to conventional luxury vinyl tile flooring.
 The phthalate-free collection contains up to 24% bio-based content.
 Available in 14 colorways, the collection uses the Y-shape as a repeated, graphic element across the 18”-square tiles.
 A 0.508mm wear layer and a ceramic oxide finish protect against scratches and scuffs.

 Mixed Materials, Patcraft